Current Vacancies & Opportunities

 Support:

-We can offer mentoring and dramaturgical support.
+We will provide mentoring and dramaturgical support.
 Our Artform Development Lead will discuss this with successful applicants.

-In addition to this we have a staff member who will discuss any access needs and endeavour to support them.
+In addition to this we have a staff member who can discuss any access needs and contribute, with the staff team, to supporting them.
 We have a separate access budget available therefore access needs should not be included in your budget.

 Application Process: